unrealircd/unrealircd-rpc-php/README.md

 UnrealIRCd setup
 -----------------
-UnrealIRCd 6.0.5 is needed and you need to create a listen block with listen::optiosn::rpc and an API user, as explained in https://www.unrealircd.org/docs/JSON-RPC.
+UnrealIRCd 6.0.5 is needed and you need to configure it as explained in https://www.unrealircd.org/docs/JSON-RPC.

-After doing that, rehash the IRCd.
+After doing that, be sure to rehash the IRCd.

 Usage
 -----